kimdungvo/NEXTAG/README.md

 ============================

-Thank you for spending your time to look at our work.
+Thanks for spending your time to look at our work.